Another Way for Tenant Administrators to Know When Incidents HappenI

 If you don’t want to see incident notifications, you can disable their display in Outlook Options.
 Go to Advanced and scroll to the bottom to reveal the checkbox to disable incident notifications intended for administrators (Figure 3).

 Microsoft doesn’t define what users Outlook considers to be an administrator.
-I believe the panel is available to any account holding the global administrator role for a tenant.
+It seems like the panel is available to any account holding a role which allows them to access service health data, such as global administrators and global readers.
+This would make sense as these roles can access details of advisories and incidents in the Microsoft 365 admin center.
 I don’t believe that it works for accounts holding other roles like SharePoint administrator or Teams administrator.

 Service Notifications by Email

 You can configure service health dashboard preferences in the Microsoft 365 admin center to have incident notification sent by email to up to two users.
 Oddly, I didn’t receive notifications for the incidents flagged by Outlook, even though I’d chosen to receive emails for incidents and advisories related to SharePoint Online and OneDrive for Business.
 As I assume both Outlook and the admin center use the same service communications API to know when new incidents occur, it’s hard to explain why this happened.
 Maybe it’s just another small disconnect in the cloud.